nikic/nikic.github.com/_posts/2012-06-29-PHP-solves-problems-Oh-and-you-can-program-with-it-too.markdown

  * PHP is a great language to start programming!
  * Once you started, PHP is also good for "real" programming (you know, object orientation and stuff).
  * PHP is not as bad as they say.
-There are issues, like with every language, but they rarely cause problem in practice.
+There are issues, like with every language, but they rarely cause problems in practice.

 To add to that, I also noticed that most of the PHP bashers have a ten-year-old image of the language.
 E.g. consider this quote from Jeff's post: